-CiviCRM's donor management feature received an A for delivering on promises & deadlines in NTEN's 2011 Nonprofit Data Eco-System report...
+CiviCRM's Event Management feature received an A for value in NTEN's 2011 Nonprofit Data Eco-System report.

 This page gives an overview of CiviCRM's documentation.
 It is a starting point for people that want to know where to find documentation and how to improve documentation.

 For more details on what is happening right now with documentation efforts, and for detailed information on how to get involved, read the documentation pages on the wiki.

 The book and the wiki

 The majority of CiviCRM's documentation can be found in either the books or the wiki.
 So what is the difference between the two?

 - The book provides a definitive and stable guide to CiviCRM, both for end users and administrators.
 It is the place to go for authoritative answers to CiviCRM questions.
 A significant amount of effort goes in to making the book comprehensive and accurate.
 Because of this, it may not contain up to the minute information on new features, etc.

 - The documentation wiki (CRMDOC) is the place to go to find documentation for developers, and on new features that aren't yet in the book.
 It is also the place to put content that is constantly changing (e.g. installation instructions) and things that don't fit nicely into a book (for example large comparison tables).
 There is also another wiki (CRM) which serves as CiviCRM's 'notebook'.
 It has lots of information on past and present CiviCRM projects and includes things like requirements and specifications documents, road maps, and so on.

 A lot of documentation starts of its life in the Wiki and then moves to the books as it becomes more stable.

 Books are available at: http://book.civicrm.org.
 There is currently a single book: